slevin/talks/oopwtf/slides.md

 }
 ```

-^this has less internal constraints than inlined code
+^this has less internal constraints
-displayPerson can stay the same but still do different
-things at different times

 ^interface doesn't just mean java interface but the
 concept behind it